 So I thought I would do a full blog post about it so that now I can have a place to point people to.

-I actually have a lot to say on this subject because I’m not native to Minnesota, and it’s frigid temps.
+I actually have a lot to say on this subject because I’m not native to Midwest, and it’s frigid temps.
 I had to learn how to stay warm when I moved here (sounds funny, but it’s true!) and it’s actually been a bit of a learning curve.
 In fact, when I told my husband I was going to write this post his response was “well even I know how to do that.”
 BUT he’s from Wisconsin so he grew up in this climate.
 I had to remind him that cold weather dressing is not as intrinsically obvious as he (or other natives) might think.

 And I totally get why I get so many questions… cold weather gear is a bit of an investment, and there’s nothing worse than paying a few hundred dollars for gear that doesn’t actually keep you warm.